section-engineering-education/engineering-education/articles/divide-and-conquer-algorithms/index.md

 # Understanding Divide and Conquer Method using Stock Price Optimization Problem

-Stock markets are where buyers and sellers represent ownership for the businesses listed on the markets.
-Many have become millionaires by trading.
-In today's era, many companies offer solutions to test out our strategies on previous data.
+Consider the scenario of the stock markets.
+Daily, millions of people trade equities and commodities on various exchanges across the globe.
+These processes are being technically equipped, and a majority of the functions are being automated.
+Algorithmic trading represents one such area of interest for brokerage firms.
+Algorithmic trading involves coming up with new algorithms to predict the future price of a stock or commodity.
+However, before deploying it live, it is tested on historical data.
 This is called back-testing.
-If the approach returns good profits during back-testing, it can be deployed in the live markets.

-One of the aspects of back-testing is to know the maximum possible profit.
-We compute the maximum potential yield of stock prices and compare the strategy's performance to the maximum profit possible.
-Once the back-testing approach is at par with the maximum profit, it is deployed into the real-time analysis.
+If the returns are comparable to the maximum possible profit during back-testing, then the algorithm is considered stable.
+On the other hand, if the returns are not close to the maximum potential profit, they are not yet ready to be deployed.
+This article will consider the algorithm to find the maximum possible profit given a list of historical prices.

 ### Aim

-Given a list of prices over a time-frame, we compute the maximum possible profit possible through performing one buy operation or one sell operation at a given time.
-At a given time-stamp, only one of the two operations can be used.
-The total number of buying and selling operations that can be performed are unlimited.
+We are given a list of historical prices over a specific period.
+Given the list, we compute the maximum possible profit from the historical prices.
+One can perform either a *BUY* transaction or a *SELL* transaction at a given timestamp.
+The total number of buying and selling operations that can be executed is not limited.

 ### Objective

-- In this program, the divide and conquer method is used to maximize the profit, given a list of values.
+- We use the divide and conquer paradigm to solve the maximization problem.
 The divide and conquer method recursively breaks down the problem into smaller sub-problems until they can be solved directly.
 The solutions to these sub-problems are then combined to give a solution to the original problem.
-- We discuss the advantages and disadvantages of the divide and conquer approach.
+- Further, in the article, we discuss the advantages and disadvantages of the divide and conquer paradigm.

 ### Divide and Conquer Paradigm

 [Divide and Conquer Paradigm](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) is an algorithmic design approach used in problems that have a recursive structure to it.
 It is based on multi-branched recursion.
-The algorithm operates by breaking down the problem into smaller sub-problems thereby making the problem small enough to be solved directly.
+The algorithm operates by breaking down the problem into smaller sub-problems, making the problem small enough to be solved directly.
 In this article, we will observe the recursive approach taken to optimize the profit.

 At the end of this article, we will also analyze the advantages and limitations of this programming paradigm.